About the Fayre

 Medieval style skills of metalwork, falconry, thatching and archery are displayed.
 Children enjoy trying their luck with traditional games, the quintain and greasy pole, as well as entertainment from storytellers Punch and Judy.

-Performances include Morris dancing, musicians with Medieval tabor pipe and drum, and the drama of the traditional Mummers play.
+Performances include Morris dancing, musicians with Medieval tabor pipe and drum, and the drama of the traditional Mummers Play.

 Any profits from the fayre go to local groups and organisations as well as ensuring funds to stage the following years event.